 One of the many outcomes of the coronavirus pandemic has been the increase and exacerbation of mental health conditions, triggered by social isolation, working at home, and the loss of coping mechanisms.
 There is also a degree of anxiety for many about returning to the workplace.
-Employment Partner, Frances Barker, discusses how you can ensure you are being treated fairly in the work place and how a solicitor can help if you are not.
+In this insight, our Employment team discuss how you can ensure you are being treated fairly in the workplace.

 What rights do employees have in the workplace when it comes to their mental health?